GetTerminus/terminus-ui/terminus-ui/expansion-panel/src/expansion-panel.component.md

 ### Hide toggle

-When an accordion is controlled programatically, the toggle icon can be hidden to avoid confusion for the user.
+When an accordion is controlled programmatically, the toggle icon can be hidden to avoid confusion for the user.
 Setting `hideToggle` on the accordion will hide the toggle icon for *all panels within*.

 > NOTE: This should _only_ be used in cases when the accordion is functioning as a stepper.